What happens to the people who have never heard of Christ?

-Many times this question is asked not to expresses a deep concern for the person who dwells in remote parts of the earth, far removed from the exposure of modern media of communication, but to challenge the Word of God, and to relieve oneself from any personal responsibility to God.
+Many times this question is asked not to express a deep concern for the person who dwells in remote parts of the earth, far removed from the exposure of modern media of communication, but to challenge the Word of God, and to relieve oneself from any personal responsibility to God.
 The way the question is phrased will affect the answer given.
-When we ask, “What happens to the innocent person who has never heard?” we are loading the question with significant assumptions.
+When we ask, “What happens to the innocent person who has never heard?”, we are loading the question with significant assumptions.
 The answer is easy and is obvious.
 The innocent tribesman who never hears of Christ is in excellent shape, and we need not be anxious about his redemption.
 The innocent person doesn’t need to hear of Christ.
 He has no need of redemption.
 God never punishes innocent people.
 The innocent person needs no Savior; he can save himself by his innocence.

 The assumption of innocence

-Are there really innocence people in the world?
+Are there really innocent people in the world?
 When the question is framed this way, what is often meant is not a perfect innocence, but a relative innocence.
 We observe that some people are more wicked than others.
-Not everyone is a Hitler, not everyone is a Stalin, yet everyone is far from the perfect.
-The Bible says there is no one on earth could be found perfectly innocent.
+Not everyone is a Hitler, not everyone is a Stalin, yet everyone is far from perfect.
+The Bible says there is no one on earth who could be found perfectly innocent.
 (Roman 3:10-12) “None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one.”
-So, if the remote native is not innocent where is his guilt?
+So, if the remote native is not innocent, where is his guilt?
 Does God punish him for not believing in Christ of whom he never heard?

-If God were to punish a person for not responding to a message he had no possibility of hearing that would be a gross injustice; it would be radically inconsistent with God’s own revealed justice.
+If God were to punish a person for not responding to a message he had no possibility of hearing, that would be a gross injustice; it would be radically inconsistent with God’s own revealed justice.
 God never promises that he will make sure that everyone will hear the Gospel.
 Many have died before without hearing the Gospel and many will die without hearing the gospel too.
 We can rest assured that no one is ever punished for rejecting Christ if they’ve never heard of Him.

 Before we sigh too deep a breath of relief, let us keep in mind that the native is still not off the hook.
-The unspoken assumption at this point is that the only damnable offense against God is rejection of Christ.
+The unspoken assumption at this point is that the only damnable offense against God, is rejection of Christ.
 Since the native is not guilty of this we ought to let him alone.
 In fact letting him alone would be the most helpful and redemptive thing we could do for him.
 If we go to the native and inform him of Christ, we place his soul in eternal jeopardy.
 For now he knows of Christ, and if he refuses to respond to Him, he can no longer claim ignorance as an excuse.
 Hence, the best service we can render is silence – don’t tell him about Jesus.

 But what if the above assumption is incorrect?
 What if there are other damnable offenses against God?
 What if the person who has never heard of Christ has heard of God the Father and has rejected Him?
 Is rejection of God the Father as serious as rejection of God the Son?